sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language.md

-# The RDF Generation Language
+# The SPARQL RDF Generation Language

-The RDF Generation Language part of SPARQL-Generate extends the SPARQL 1.1 Query language, and offers a simple template-based RDF Graph generation from RDF literals.
+The SPARQL RDF Generation Language part of SPARQL-Generate extends the SPARQL 1.1 Query language, and offers a simple template-based RDF Graph generation from RDF literals.

 Other languages enable to describe mapping from documents to RDF.
 By design, SPARQL-Generate extends SPARQL and hence offers an alternative that presents the following advantages: